phildc/100-days-of-code/log.md

 ### Day 5: December 22, 2019

-**Today's Progress**: Continued reading Chapter 1 - Introduction to HTML and CSS.
+**Today's Progress:** Continued reading Chapter 1 - Introduction to HTML and CSS.
 Read the section on CSSOM.
 Started the CSS Selectors section.

 **Thoughts:** Was on the road most of the day so didn't manage to get a lot completed today.
 Also came across an error in the code supplied by the book which took a little while to debug.
 However, this was a really fruitful exercise as it gave me the opportunity to start using the Dev Tools inside Chrome.
 Did spend a quite a bit of time with the CSSOM code snippets making sure I understood how the code snippets worked.
 Also had a play around with the first CSS Selectors code snippet too.